savannahghi/shared_ui_components/CONTRIBUTING.md

 - **Can you reproduce the problem?**
 - **Did the problem start happening recently** (e.g. after updating to a new version of the project in question) or was this always a problem?
 - If the problem started happening recently, **can you reproduce the problem in an older version of the project?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of this project in its [release](https://github.com/) page on github.
+You can download older versions of this project in its [release](https://pub.dev/packages/shared_ui_components/versions) page on pub.
 - **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 - If the problem is related to working with files, **does the problem happen for all files and projects or only some?** Does the problem happen only when working with local or remote files.
 Is there anything else special about the files you are using?